mtngrown/mtngrown.github.io/source/panzerblitz/balance.html.markdown

 Apparently, Situation #7 is regarded as the worst scenario shipping in the original PanzerBlitz box.
 This alone provides a bit of intrigue.
-The general notion is that the game either runs to stalement very quickly, or favors the Germans as they essentially acheive their victory conditions by Turn 2.
+The general notion is that the game either runs to stalemate very quickly, or favors the Germans as they essentially acheive their victory conditions by Turn 2.